Cryptocurrency : Excessive fees for Bitcoin transactions? This is what exchanges do

 And although they do it in the name of paying the miners, who include the transactions in the blocks of the blockchain, these amounts are not necessary to achieve the confirmation of the BTC shipment.

 Commissions in Bitcoin are measured in satoshis (or sats), the minimum unit in which the cryptocurrency is divided.
 Namely, each sat equals 0.00000001 BTC.
-To define the commission of each transaction, the total weight of the information it contains is crossed and a rate measured in sats for each vbyte of data.
+To define the fee for each transaction, the total weight of the information it contains is crossed and a rate measured in sats for each vbyte of data.

 Even with 1 sat / vbyte, a transaction can be confirmed.
 In scenarios of total decongestion of the network, with this rate it is even possible for a transaction to be confirmed as quickly as one with a higher rate, if there are few blocks pending.